-The following graph illustrates the pay-for-performance alignment of our CEO's compensation over the last five years, with Company performance measured by Total Shareholder Return ("TSR") and the CEO's compensation as disclosed in the Summary Compensation Table, excluding the amounts reported in the "All Other Compensation" column.
+The following graph illustrates CEO pay-for-performance alignment over the last five years.
+Xylem's Total Shareholder Return ("TSR") performance indexed to 2017 is compared with CEO compensation as disclosed in the Summary Compensation Table, excluding amounts reported in the "All Other Compensation" column ("SCT Pay").

-2020 Executive Compensation Highlights
+2021 Executive Compensation Highlights

-Based on our executive total rewards philosophy, the LDCC took the following compensation actions in 2020:
+Based on our executive total rewards philosophy, the LDCC took the following compensation actions in 2021:

-- Base Salary: Based on a review of market median data, the LDCC provided a 5% merit increase to Mr. Sabol's base salary.
-Mr. Decker and Mr. Rajkowski's base salaries were not changed.
-As part of our Company-wide cost reduction efforts related to the COVID-19 pandemic, the base salaries of our NEOs and other officer-level direct reports to the CEO were reduced by 20% from June 1, 2020 through December 31, 2020.
-See additional details in "Base Salary" subsection of the "Our Executive Compensation Program" section. - Annual Incentive Compensation: Our Annual Incentive Plan ("AIP") awards are linked to the Company's annual performance and growth objectives.
-For the 2020 performance year, the AIP continued to measure Team Performance with equal weighting for three key financial metrics, as well as individual performance objectives.
+• Base Salary: The LDCC provided a 2% merit increase to the base salaries of Ms. Rowland, Mr. Pine, Mr. Sabol, and Mr. Yarkadas.
+Mr. Decker's base salary increased by 2.3% based on a review of market median data.
+See additional details in the "Our Executive Compensation Program" section in the "Base Salary" subsection.

+Annual Incentive Compensation: Our Annual Incentive Plan ("AIP") awards are linked to the Company's annual financial performance and strategic growth objectives.
+For the 2021 performance year, the AIP continued to measure Team Performance with equal weighting for three key financial metrics, as well as individual performance objectives.
 Pool funding for the individual component is generally aligned with total Team Performance results, subject to a 90% funding floor: